Capitol Hill Restoration Society

 Kim Prothro Williams presented a free, virtual Preservation Café “Hidden Alleyways of Capitol Hill,” April 23, 2024.
 She is the author of “Hidden Alleyways of DC: A History,” published by Georgetown University Press and available at East City Bookshop.

-The presentation was recorded and will be made available, shortly.
+The presentation was recorded.
 Want to learn more about alleys?
 Sign up for a tour.

 One-storey Stable